andyt19/greenbox/README.md

 Add new product - Takes user to form for adding a product to the Products database.
 Product name, stock, warehouse ID (select from existing warehouses), and description fields are required.

 Upon deleting a warehouse, the products associated with that warehouse will also be deleted.

+When running the app, remember that you must have at least one warehouse before adding new products.

 ## Demo